Fastest Execution Brokers In 2025

 Broker vs Market Maker

-A broker is a party that facilitates trading by bringing together a buyer and seller.
-They have the authorisation to buy or sell on behalf of their clients from larger institutions that hold the assets.
 In most countries, brokers must be regulated by the national body that protects financial services e.g in the UK, this is the Financial Conduct Authority (FCA), or in the US there is Financial Industry Regulatory Authority (FINRA).

-A market maker is an organisation that creates a market for an asset by taking a trade.
+A market maker is an organization that creates a market for an asset by taking a trade.
 Sometimes these firms can facilitate a trade by finding an opposing party on their order book i.e someone else wants to buy what you’re selling.
 However, crucially, if there’s no one to take the other side, they’ll form the trade themselves.

 Note, a market maker can also be a broker, but brokers are not always market makers.